Shridathj/McDonald-s-Financial-Forecast-Project/README.md

    python -m streamlit run run_src.py
    ```

-   The dashboard will open automatically in your browser at `http://localhost:8501`.
+   The dashboard will open automatically in your browser at `http://localhost:8501` (Use Dark mode for better visibility ).

 ### Development Workflow